alexcoder04/n-sol-helloworld/README.md

 ### `components/`

-Custom GUI components, written in *Sol Components Language* (`.scl`), which is basically a superset of YAML, by extending existing base components.
-The created components are available in the Lua code, e. g. in `layout.lua`.
+Custom reuseable GUI app components written in YAML that can inherit from base components and from each other, available in the Lua code under `Components.Custom.*`.

 ### `res/`